dasta400/dzOS/README.md

 * Message "_....Detecting RTC  [ RTC Battery needs replacement ] ....Detecting NVRAM  [ 56 Bytes ]_" lacks CarriageReturn
 * ✔ ~~Results of _cat_ command are longer than 80 columns.~~
 * _clrram_ executed after loading MS BASIC, hangs the computer.
-* There are some artifacts on the Composite Video screen, due to some bad data in the VDP's Colour Table.
+* ✔ ~~There are some artifacts on the Composite Video screen, due to some bad data in the VDP's Colour Table.~~

 ---